-The Corporation and its committee's routinely monitor their performance and carry out formal selfassessment annually.
+The Corporation and its committee's routinely monitor their performance and carry out formal self-assessment annually.
 Governance at Boston College is good.
 Governors are outward looking and have used good practice seen in other colleges to improve their own performance.
 They have high aspirations for learners at the College and provide a high level of challenge to senior managers to ensure that outcomes for learners and the quality of teaching and learning are continually improving and that the College is financially stable.
-Governors played key roles in the Area Review process and in creating a collaboration with Grantham College and New College Stamford.